fruvs/Copycord/README.md

 > - Send DM announcements in realtime to specific users when a message contains a designated keyword
 > - Slash commands and community server features
 > - Clone entire channel message history ✨🆕
-> - Scrape the host server member list and output a file containing all member IDs ✨🆕
+> - **Member Scraper**: scrape the entire target servers member list and output a file containing all member IDs ✨🆕

 ## How It Works